jfang2121/DCS211-IPO-Final-Project/README.md

 #### By Ian, Jing, Sakina, Xinyi

 ## Goal
 We aim to visualize the dynamic global Initial Public Offerings (IPO) market in the 21st century and examine the influence of macroeconomic factors on the success of IPO activities from 2000 to 2023, a period marked by significant global events like the 2008 financial crisis and the COVID-19 pandemic.
-Employing Ordinary Least Squares (OLS) regressions and incorporating a range of macroeconomic variables, this project explores how economic indicators such as inflation, unemployment rates, interest rates, stock market performance, and market volatility impact IPO pop rates, the rates of having a positive closing price, across 31 countries, accounting for over 90% of the global IPO market.
+Employing Ordinary Least Squares (OLS) regressions and incorporating a range of macroeconomic variables, this project explores how economic indicators such as inflation, unemployment rates, and interest rates impact IPO pop rates, the rates of having a positive closing price.

 ## Scope
 ### Global IPO Market